denisidoro/navi/README.md

 If you run `navi search <cmd>`, **navi** will try to download cheatsheets from online repositories as well.

 Please note that these cheatsheets aren't curated by **navi**'s maintainers and should be taken with a grain of salt.
-If you're not sure about executing these commands, make sure to check the preview window or use the `--print` option.
+If you're not sure about executing these snippets, make sure to check the preview window or use the `--print` option.

 ### More options